edanurfiratt/ids-ips-project/README.md

 # Intrusion Detection and Prevention System (IDS/IPS)

-This project focuses on developing an intelligent Intrusion Detection and Prevention System (IDS/IPS) using machine learning and deep learning techniques.
+A network-based IDS/IPS project.
+Phase 1 completed with ML models on multiple datasets.
+Phase 2 focuses on custom traffic and deep learning (in progress).

 ---